fuszenecker/one-instruction-cpu/README.md

  * No opcode, only args
  * Args: addrA addrB JMPaddr(relative)
  * memory addresses and values are u8, JMPaddr is i16.
- * half of addressed memory is RAM, second half is preloades "ROM" area.
+ * half of addressed memory is RAM, second half is preloaded "ROM" area.
  * some memory address has a special function, e.g. addr-0 is INPUT/OUTPUT.

 How it works?